 Human connection is vital to a life of health and happiness.
-At DS&D and Nurture by Steelcase, we believe it also has the power to heal.
+At DS&D and Steelcase Health, we believe it also has the power to heal.
 By observing the way patients, caregivers and loved ones interact, we gain insights into the physical and emotional process of healing.
 Out of insights come products that enhance safety, comfort and quality of care—for patients and caregivers alike.

 What will healthcare look like in the next 10, 50, 100 years?
-Together, DS&D and Nurture are envisioning and planning exceptional approaches to the delivery of care.
+Together, DS&D and Steelcase Health are envisioning and planning exceptional approaches to the delivery of care.

 Knowing that change is inevitable, flexible solutions are essential.
 There’s a growing need to create spaces that promote healing in ways that anticipate continually evolving facilities and technologies.
 At the same time, we need to be mindful of a caregiver’s efficiency, while managing the experience of patients and partners in care.